-3.2.6 Tank Integrity and Inspections
+3.1.5 Tank Integrity and Inspections

-Freedom and ERT did not have a program in place to ensure that the ASTs and associated equipment were properly maintained with regular inspection and testing programs.
-It is generally accepted as good practice to use recognized industry practices, such as API Standards for tanks storing petroleum, petrochemicals, organic liquids and liquid chemicals, to ensure the integrity of a tank.
-CSB requested and reviewed documentation from Freedom and ERT and found no evidence of a program in place to ensure that the ASTs and associated equipment were properly maintained with regular inspection and testing programs.
-This is partly because only a limited number of regulatory requirements governing ASTs would have compelled Freedom to have such programs, and the company did not voluntarily choose to do
+Freedom and the ERT did not have a program in place to ensure that the ASTs and associated equipment were properly maintained with regular inspection and testing programs.
+It is generally accepted as good practice to use recognized industry practices, such as API Standards for tanks storing petroleum, petrochemicals, organic liquids and liquid chemicals, to ensure the integrity of the tank.
+CSB requested and reviewed documentation from Freedom and the prior owner, ERT, and found no evidence of a program in place to ensure that the ASTs and associated equipment were properly maintained with regular inspection and testing programs.
+This is partly because only a limited number of regulatory requirements governing ASTs would have compelled Freedom to have such programs, and the company did not voluntarily choose to do so.
+Documentation provided to CSB after the incident bears little evidence of rigorous, formal tank inspections that would have identified potential leaks.